GothamProject/Gotham/README.md

 #Disclaimer
 Project developed during a university course focusing on Java core concepts and Project management.
 It can be buggy if playing against a computer on Hard difficulty.
-The MinMax algorithm seems to be
+The MinMax algorithm also seems to be quite slow.